jsilvela/jsilvela.github.io/content/post/2021-06-27-capturing-http-status.md

 Say you've built a server in Go, and you would like to know when handlers return a 200-range code or a 500-range code.
-For example, you may want to capture metrics to for your *Prometheus*.
+For example, you may want to capture metrics for your *Prometheus*.
 Or, you may want to alert your crash-reporting system on every 500.

 However, the canonical Go signature for HTTP handlers doesn't seem to help: